-Pros: 1) Students cannot learn if they are not in school.
-If we want every student to succeed, they must be consistently present in school and feel safe and comfortable in their school environment.
-2) This is an objective measure that schools should be able to provide without incurring additional costs.
-3) The measure is relevant to all required to report rates of participation alongside their disaggregated school climate score, or that a participation weight against the final survey score be considered.
+In light of the case of low participation in the PGCPS climate survey, we further recommend that schools should also be required to report rates of participation alongside their disaggregated school climate score, or that a participation weight against the final survey score be considered.
 Moreover, the "collaborative teachers" component of the survey includes several questions regarding the receipt of critical instructional feedback, a requirement of the Protect our Schools Act of 2017.

-grades, including early elementary grades.
+CHRONIC ABSENTEEISM is currently defined by MSDE as missing 20 days of school per year with a minimum of 90 days enrolled at the school.
+MSDE is considering this indicator at 15 percent.
+A brief survey of current accountability plans in other states among those that have already submitted their plans to the Department of Education shows that 15 of 17 define chronic absenteeism as 10 percent of the total number of school days.
+Only New Mexico counts only unexcused absences grades, including early elementary grades.
 4) Schools and districts sometimes feel that absenteeism is a family issue beyond their control.
-Including absenteeism as an indicator sends a clear message that school/districts can and must control for absenteeism and develop plans to reduce it.
-Some charter schools serving highpoverty students have successfully improved absentee rates through interventions that MSDE should review and consider with the hope that we might be able to adopt some of their best practices.
-5) Schools with higher chronic absenteeism rates have lower proficiency rates, so efforts to curb absenteeism should statistically increase a school's proficiency scores.
+Including absenteeism as an indicator sends a clear message that school/districts can and must control for absenteeism and develop plans to reduce it.14 Some charter schools serving highpoverty students have successfully improved absentee rates through interventions that MSDE should review and consider with the hope that we might be able to adopt some of their best practices.
+15 5) Schools with higher chronic absenteeism rates have lower proficiency rates, 16 so efforts to curb absenteeism should statistically increase a school's proficiency scores.
 6) Schools with higher chronic absenteeism rates also have higher discipline rates for students overall, so efforts to curb absenteeism should statistically decrease disciplinary issues.